 Body composition (BC) analysis provides an objective structural measure that could be a useful risk-stratification alternative.
 Computed Tomography (CT) is the most widely recognised tool for measuring BC and a single-slice at the third lumbar vertebrae (L3) is a commonly used anatomical site in clinical research [10].
 Other axial anatomical sites, such as a single-slice immediately superior to the aortic arch from chest CT scans, are being increasingly used in pulmonary pathologies [11,12].
 This site has not been used in OG cancer patients despite NAT and surgery having a direct impact on the chest wall.
 Moreover, the majority of complications secondary to surgical resection are respiratory-related [13].

 During NAT, a reduction in skeletal muscle mass is observed, leading to an increase in the rate of sarcopenia [14–18].
 Sarcopenia in OG cancer has been associated with increased dose-limiting chemotherapy toxicity [14,19], increased circumferential resection margin positivity [18] and increased mortality [15,20].
-Poor muscle quality due to triglyceride invasion (myosteatosis), is seen as low skeletal muscle radiation attenuation (SM-RA) and is also associated with poor outcomes in several cancer types [21–23].
-We hypothesized that depletion in muscle tissue structure (sarcopenia) and quality (myosteatosis) results in diminished muscle function, phenotypically expressed as poor objectively measured fitness, resulting in worse post-operative outcomes.
+Poor skeletal muscle quality due to triglyceride invasion (myosteatosis), is seen as low skeletal muscle radiation attenuation (SM-RA) and is also associated with poor outcomes in several cancer types [21–23].
+We hypothesized that sarcopenia and myosteatosis result in diminished muscle function, phenotypically expressed as poor objectively measured fitness, resulting in worse post-operative outcomes.

 The functional and structural changes following NAT reported to date have only been investigated independently, with their association and relationships to post-operative morbidity and mortality currently unexplored.
-In this study, our primary aim was to assess the impact of NAT on chest wall and abdominal body composition and its effect on physical fitness in an OG cancer cohort.
-Our secondary aim was to ascertained the association between CPET-derived measures of physical fitness (O2 at AT and O2 Peak) and skeletal muscle composition, before and after NAT.
+In this study, our primary aim was to assess the impact of NAT on chest wall and abdominal skeletal muscle quantity and quality and its effect on physical fitness in an OG cancer cohort.
+Our secondary aim was to interrogate the association between CPET-derived measures of physical fitness (O2 at AT and O2 Peak) and skeletal muscle quantity and quality, before and after NAT.
 Exploratory analyses investigated the relationship of these metrics with post-operative in-hospital morbidity and overall survival at 1 and 2-years.

 Materials and Methods